ladio1z/MyDevOps_Stuff_Newest/README.md

-## Records of Learn Tools in DevOps
+## Records of Learned Tools or Areas in DevOps

-#  SHLLC CLASS - ALFRED
+#  SELF_STUDY COURSES

-Information Learn and been taught to be DevOps Engineer
+Information Learn on by self study in line with progressing towards to be DevOps Engineer

+Thank You LORD JESUS.